raml2html/raml2html/README.md

 });
 ```

-#### Using your own processing function, for when you want to use another template language
+#### Using your own processing function, for full control over the whole rendering process
 ```javascript
 /**
  * config should be an object with at least an `processRamlObj` property which is a function that receives the raw RAML